Applications for this role have now closed. Thank you for your interest in QNIS.

 We do this by supporting nurses and midwives to:

-- initiate and lead community projects that tackle health and care inequity, sustainably and in partnership with local people
+- initiate and lead environmentally sustainable community projects that tackle health and care inequity, in partnership with local people

 - be compassionate, creative and courageous leaders in their communities by providing challenging and inspiring transformational development programmes